Ayushirai879-java/React-Todo-list-App/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-This is a simple react project using the usecase() Hook.
+This is a simple react project using the useState() Hook.

 To start with the project first create and install the plugins and node modules using the following command :-